Ogooga/Deployster/README.md

 * Local Git client on your workstation
 * (Recommended) `dos2unix` for line-ending safety

 > **Note:** You must have your SSH public key added/authorized for your shell user before you can push code.
-You do *not* need it to run the setup wizard itself.
+You do *not* need it to run the Deployster wizard itself.

 ---